Availability, Data Corruption

 All Sub Releases

-This issue does not affect Delphix Engines being used only for Masking.
+This issue does not affect Delphix Masking Engine.
 The issue can only occur during or after the Delphix Storage Migration feature has been used to remove one or more storage pool devices.
 The removal of a storage device need not have been performed with a 5.3 version but may have occurred at any time in the past.

 The issue will only occur at the time a VDB is being deleted, either through an explicit delete operation, a VDB refresh, or Self-Service operations that perform a delete or refresh.